 We are also committed to providing outstanding training at the undergraduate, graduate, professional, and postdoctoral levels in neuroscience and human anatomy.
 Our educational program emphasizes laboratory research complemented by lectures for undergraduate, graduate and professional students in four colleges, including a broad range of research experiences for undergraduates.
 The Departmental Graduate Program is a PhD training program, and all graduate students receive a competitive research stipend and tuition support.
-We are intensely committed to Graduate training and offer outstanding neuroscience courses and world class research and teaching training experiences.
-Further information on the graduate program is available at our Education site.
+We are intensely committed to Graduate training and offer several intensive Neuroscience courses and training programs.
+Further information on the graduate program is available at our education site.
 Postdoctoral fellowships are awarded through individual laboratories and interested candidates are encouraged to contact faculty members directly about opportunities in their research group.
-As you peruse our website, I hope you will find the information you need.
-If you have additional questions or comments, please contact me directly by e-mail.